alfab3/PhysicsNotes/Physics Notes/Classical Mechanics/Two Body Problem/Particle in a Central Potential.md

 r(t)\perp \vec{L}
 $$
 Hence the motion is two-dimensional: The z-component of the radius-vector is identically equal to zero if the z axis is chosen parallel to $L$.
-The combination of the two-dimensional character of the motion and the fact that $U$ depends only on the absolute value of the radius-vector suggests that we switch to polar coordinates $r$ and $\theta$ on the $xy$ plane
+The combination of the two-dimensional character of the motion and the fact that $U$ depends only on the absolute value of the radius-vector suggests that we switch to [[Polar Coordinates]] $r$ and $\theta$ on the $xy$ plane
 $$\begin{align}
 	x = r\cos\theta \\
 	y = r\sin\theta